samtupy/nvgt/doc/src/manual/-Toolkit Configuration.md

 ```
 NVGT can also load configuration data from good old ini formatted text files.

-This format is probably the least standardized of the ones NVGT supports, likely due to it's origin from closed source windows.
+This format is probably the least standardized of the ones NVGT supports, likely due to its origin from closed source windows.
 While on the surface it is a very simple format, there are a few deviations that exist in various parsers as the syntax is not as set in stone as other formats.
 For example whether subsections can be nested, whether strings should be quoted, whether escaping characters is supported or whether a value is required with a key name are all up to an individual ini parser rather than a mandated standard.
 In this case, the ini parser that handles these configuration files does not require that a value be provided with a key name for simple boolean options, escaping characters is not supported and strings do not need to be quoted.

 The biggest advantage to this format as it pertains to NVGT is the simplicity of setting several options in the same section without constantly redeclaring the sections name.
 One can just declare that they are setting options in the scripting section and can then begin setting various engine properties without typing the name "scripting" over and over again for each option.